3 dead, 10 injured as tornado tears through North Carolina coast: ‘Something unlike I’ve ever seen’

 The Wilmington Fire Department said that NC Emergency Management had deployed regional response teams to help with the recovery and search-and-rescue efforts.

-Brunswick Electric Membership Corporation, the county’s public utility, reported thousands of people without electricity as of early Tuesday.
+Brunswick Electric Membership Corp., the county’s public utility, reported thousands of people without electricity as of early Tuesday.

 Ingram asked anyone who isn’t a property owner or directly assisting those impacted by the tornado to avoid the area as emergency responders work to clear the streets.